odtu/EE464/Projects/Project - 3/README.md

 **3)** Derive control-to-output CCM transfer function of an ideal boost converter in the standard form.
 Show your steps clearly.
 Use ***L*** for inductance, ***C*** for capacitance, ***R*** for load resistance and ***D*** for duty cycle.

-**4)** Obtain a bode plot for control-to-output transfer function of an ideal and a non-ideal boost converter on single graph.
+**4)** Obtain a bode plot for control-to-output transfer function of an ideal and a non-ideal boost converter on single graph on MATLAB.
 How do nonidealities affect the characteristic?
 Comment on phase margin & gain margin.

 The circuit parameters are:
 * L = 10 uH, R<sub>L</sub> = 15 mohm